 Here are a few examples of negative ways in which we might deal with stress:

-- Taking it out on someone else
+☹️ Taking it out on someone else

-- Eating sweets or junk food in excess
+☹️ Eating sweets or junk food in excess

 Here are some healthier and more positive options:

-🙂 Meditation and breathing techniques
+🙂 Meditation and breathing exercises

 Sometimes, we can’t always soak in a bath or read a relaxing book.
 We need to keep going on with our busy lives, so we need to find ways to relax quickly.